news & events Our researchers are on the forefront of innovation and are making headlines around the world

 Margaret Parker, MD, MCCM, speaks with Azra Bihorac, MD, MS, and Charles E. Hobson, MD, MHA, about the article “National Surgical Quality Improvement Program Underestimates the Risk Associated with Mild and Moderate Postoperative Acute Kidney Injury.”

-Prismap in Mynews13
+Prismap on Mynews13

 UF researchers create VR app to help medical professionals de-stress